DLFDK/lythfrederiksen-com/src/posts/14-09-2022/_index.md

 });
 ```

 And finally, I’ve found some browsers' image rendering to be a bit lacking when it comes to half-pixel-cases.
 That is, cases where the image is some non-integer number of pixels wide or tall.
 This appears to be especially troublesome with crisp graphics.
 Using this option, the script will force the image to take on a rounded size.
-Note that this also makes it impossible for the image to resize e.g. on a switch between portrait and landscape with a page reload, so use with caution.
+Note that this also makes it impossible for the image to resize e.g. on a switch between portrait and landscape, so use with caution.

 ```html
 <img class="lazyfit" data-round="true" data-src="..." alt="...">